hason-contributions/shopsys/docs/introduction/start-building-your-application.md

 ### Adjust demo data

 You can adjust the demo data to match your project.
-This takes a bit more effort but once you adjust demo data, the change will be applied after application rebuild.
+This takes a bit more effort but once you adjust demo data, the change will be applied every time application is rebuilded.

 #### Set administration default currency
 Class `SettingValueDataFixture`, method `load()`